docker/docs/install_upgrade_spec.md

     * If this fails, inform user to "docker login" using their hub credentials and try again
 7. Stop any existing orca containers already running on the host
 8. (conditional) clobber existing state if requested
-9. Generate Root CA and certs if not present in host volume path: /etc/docker/ssl/orca
+9. Generate Root CA and certs if not present in named volume:
     * Orca CA cert
     * Swarm CA cert
 10. Generate cert for proxy/swarm manager signed by Swarm CA